MerosCrypto/Meros/docs/Protocol/Consensus.md

 - nonce: An incrementing number based on the Merit Holder used to stop replay attacks.
 - price: Price in Meri a unit of gas should cost.

-`GasPrice` has a message length of 6 bytes; the 2-byte Merit Holder's nickname and the 4-byte price (setting a max price of 4.29 Meros per unit of gas).
+`GasPrice` has a message length of 6 bytes; the 2-byte holder and the 4-byte price (setting a max price of 4.29 Meros per unit of gas).
 The signature is produced with a prefix of "\4".
 That said, `GasPrice` is not a standalone message type.
-This describes how GasPrice objects are serialized as part of a `BlockBody` message.

 ### MeritRemoval